As an Amazon Associate I earn from qualifying purchases. I get commissions for purchases made through links in this post.

 The exact location was Aberfeldy, 200 km east of Melbourne.
 The road was packed as everyone was keen to get away one last time before it really started to cool down.
 The weather luckily was perfect!

-We turned at the township of Moe, heading north for Walhalla before turning off again and crossing the Thompson Dam.
+We turned at the township of Moe, heading north for Walhalla, one of the prettiest small towns in Victoria, turning off again and crossing the Thompson Dam.

 From here on in, it was dirt road.